neon-mmd/websurfx/docs/introduction.md

 # Motivation

-Most meta search engines tend to be slow, lack a high level of customization, and miss many features, and all of them like security as they are written in unsafe languages like Python, javascript, etc which tend to open a wide variety of vulnerabilities which can also sometimes pose a threat to privacy as sometimes this can be exploited and can be used to leveraged to leak out sensitive information which is never good.
+Most meta search engines tend to be slow, lack a high level of customization, and miss many features, and all of them lack security as they are written in unsafe languages like Python, JavaScript, etc., which tend to open a wide variety of vulnerabilities, which can also sometimes pose a threat to privacy as sometimes this can be exploited and can be used to leak out sensitive information, which is never good.

 # Solution